bphenriques/dotfiles/README.md

     - [`samuelludwig`](https://github.com/samuelludwig/nixrc)
     - [`jacobfoard`](https://github.com/jacobfoard/dotfiles)

-If you are new to dotfiles, I suggest looking for a more direct solution using a mixture of bare git repository and [`stow`](https://www.gnu.org/software/stow/) to symlink all the dotfiles.
-Start small and build up and make the tools work for you :)
+If you are new to dotfiles, I suggest looking for a more direct solution using a bare git repository.
+Start small and build up and make the tools work for you.

 Feel free to contact me if you need help!